 The overture is absolutely gorgeous, especially with Gergiev conducting.

-We are doing Lost in Space.
+We are doing Lost in Space, an ancient television series.
 This is supposed to be Rome during carnival, but that's only if you think there are ugly highrise buildings all over Rome.
 Teresa and her father live in a penthouse atop one of these ugly buildings, and they have two robots for servants.
 The robots reflect gender stereotyping--one boy, one girl.
 Teresa is reading Match, a magazine with Cellini's face on the front and her own on the back.
 Papa Balducci does not approve of Cellini.

 The neighbors don't like Fieramosca and dump him down one of the chimneys.

 In the next scene we are at carnival.
 Cellini's fellow goldsmiths are dressed as rabbits, muscle men, etc, and sing the praises of their profession.
 Cellini is in his normal outfit.
-Ascanio, Cellini's assistant, appears as C-3PO.
+Ascanio, Cellini's assistant, is a robot that looks like C-3PO.
 He reminds Cellini that he must cast a statue that evening for Pope Clement.

 Fieramosca and his friend Pompeo appear and discuss the fact that Cellini and Ascanio will appear at carnival dressed as monks.
 They decide to dress the same way and arrive at the same place.